 "We're thrilled to bring our innovative technology together with Nicopanda's fashion ingenuity."

-There will be four designs in total, each with images of anthropomorphized animals appearing underneath lyrics from pop songs.
+There were four designs in total, each with images of anthropomorphized animals appearing underneath lyrics from pop songs.

-For customers who are actually at the show, Amazon is enabling its "smilecodes," which are like QR codes people can scan with their Amazon app to take them directly to the online shop.
-Everyone else can visit Amazon's dedicated page.
+For customers who are actually at the show, Amazon enabled its "smilecodes," which are like QR codes people could scan with their Amazon app to take them directly to the online shop.
+Everyone else could visit Amazon's dedicated page.

-Orders will be shipped with the full force of Amazon's e-commerce machine behind it and will be eligible for free two-day Prime shipping.
+Orders are shipped with the full force of Amazon's e-commerce machine behind it and are eligible for free two-day Prime shipping.

-It's the latest example of how Amazon is using its merch program to empower creators and others to instantly "capture moments," Roque said.
+It's an example of how Amazon uses its merch program to empower creators and others to instantly "capture moments," Roque said.
 The "see-now, buy-now" power, combined with the fast shipping, allows for an instant gratification effect.